Christie's art auction exceeds expectations

 The total sale of 24 million pounds, which did not include a sale for the Goya painting, as well as a Nicolaes Maes work that carried an estimated price of 1.5-2.3 million pounds, was just shy of the pre-sale estimate for all the lots of 26 million pounds.

-Much of the interest in this week's series of old master and British art auctions in London has been generated by a Velazquez original that was first valued at 300 pounds.
+Much of the interest in this week's series of old master and British art auctions in London has been generated by a Velazquez original that was first valued at 300 pounds ($470).

 The portrait of an unknown gentleman goes under the hammer on Wednesday and is set to fetch up to 3 million pounds at Bonhams.